RumailM/fr3-urdf-pybullet/README.md

     python pybullet-test.py

 ## Notes
-The original xacro file already a
+The original xacro file already accounts for the difference in joint limits between the panda and fr3.
+This is mentioned explicitly because both robots use common components for the robot.
+The inertial parameters do not come officially from Franka and these are for the Panda and not the FR3.
+It's not ideal, but it's our best for now.